Key Concept of Levers

-Balancing Act: We inherited part of the materials from the Delta Science Modules Simple Machines kit, so we’ll be adding in this activity.
+Balancing Act: We inherited part of the materials from the Delta Science Modules Simple Machines kit.
 There are wood fulcrums (blocks that are rounded on the top and have a rough textured material added so the bar doesn’t just slip and slide), bars, plastic cups and bolts for weights.
 Kids can practice centering the bar and adding weights to each side.

 Using a Balance scale to weigh objects: If you have a balance scale, this is a great time to get it out and let the kids experiment.
 Last year, we put out one with dry beans.
 This year, it was in the water table.
 You could also use blocks, counting bears, Unifix cubes or other objects.
 This is a great math skills practice, as they see that equal numbers of items or equal volume of water balance out – they’re “the same.”

 If you don’t have a scale, you could also build one with a variety of materials, including Tinker Toys or K’NEX.

 Or you could build a balance with a coat hanger: http://inspirationlaboratories.com/balancing-with-mms/

 Or, with Dixie cups, string, and a popsicle stick…